 What counts as imitation drug crimes in Nevada?

 Exempted from these measures are professionals who use imitation drugs as a placebo for their work or research.
-One example are doctors prescribing fake drugs to help patients slowly lose their dependence to drugs and then eventually recover.
+One example is doctors prescribing fake drugs to help patients slowly lose their dependence on drugs and then eventually recover.

-What are the penalties for selling imitation drugs?
+What are the penalties for selling fake drugs?

-Still according to NRS 453.332, a person who sells imitation drugs is guilty of misdemeanor.
+Still, according to NRS 453.332, a person who sells imitation drugs is guilty of a misdemeanor.
 The penalties to face actually vary depending on the magnitude of the violation.
 For offenders, misdemeanor charges have penalties of at least six months in jail and fines of $1,000.

 If you are an 18-year-old or more who sold illegal drugs to those under the legal age then you can be charged with category C felony and it usually includes prison time of up to five years, fines of $5,000 and possible reinstitution for the rehabilitation of the victim.
 This is based on felony penalties found in NRS 193.130.

 Possessing imitation drugs with the intent to use them also holds serious sentences.
 If you are caught for the first and second time, the penalties you will encounter are already jarring such as: